 For hedge fund managers, we emphasize a qualitative evaluation of how their portfolios are likely to perform in different market environments.
-We favor strategies where managers look for inefficiency at the security level and exhibit a degree of transparency that enables us to understand the depth of the manager's fundamental analysis and approach to risk control.
-We focus on the manager's research process, historical security selection skill and portfolio structuring capabilities.
+We favor strategies where managers look for inefficiency at the security

 For private investment managers, our quantitative review generally includes the manager's track record and financial performance assessed on an absolute basis and on a relative basis versus our own proprietary vintage year benchmarks.
 When available, we also conduct performance attribution analysis at the company level to ascertain which investments and sectors drive the manager's performance.
-We also conduct reference checks on managers by interviewing underlying portfolio companies.
+We also conduct reference checks on managers by interviewing knowledgeable market participants including employees of underlying portfolio companies.

-Our investment directors rely primarily on the manager due diligence conducted by the Firm's Research Group to identify managers that are aligned with an individual client's needs and objectives but also rely on their own research in making recommendations to their clients.
-In some cases, the recommended managers and funds have neither undergone the full due diligence process nor will they be the subject of ongoing monitoring.
+Our investment directors rely primarily on the manager due diligence conducted or led by the Firm's senior investment and research professionals to identify managers that are aligned with a particular client's needs and objectives but also rely on their own research in making recommendations to their clients.
+In some cases, the recommended managers and funds have neither undergone the Firm's full due diligence process nor will they be the subject of ongoing monitoring.
 This includes, but is not limited to, index funds, ETFs, money market funds and other passive investment strategies, spin-offs from existing managers, co-investments, niche managers and customized separate accounts.